DesmetQuentin/pyseasters/docs/database/ghcnd.rst

        - U.S. Natural Resources Conservation Service SNOwpack TELemtry (SNOTEL) station identifier
      * - W
        - WBAN identification number (last five characters of the GHCN-Daily ID)

-* ``IIIIIIII`` is the actual 8 character ID of the station, to be read based on the associated network ``N`` (``00094299`` in the example, meaning that, since the network code was ``W``, the first three zeros are to be ignored, and the last five characters constitude the WMO ID, i.e., ``94299``).
+* ``IIIIIIII`` is the actual 8 character ID of the station, to be read based on the associated network ``N`` (``00094299`` in the example, meaning that, since the network code was ``M``, the first three zeros are to be ignored, and the last five characters constitude the WMO ID, i.e., ``94299``).